• Skip to primary navigation

 When – anytime you deem proper

-Where – in your kitchen πŸ™‚
+Where - in your kitchen 🙂

-First, preheat your oven to 350Β°F and line an 8×8-inch baking dish with parchment paper.
 There should be some parchment sticking up on the sides (enough for you to grab onto later on).
-Then, add coconut oil, pumpkin puree, coconut sugar, vanilla extract and aquafaba in a large mixing bowl.

-Ingredients in a mixing bowl
+wet ingredients in a mixing bowl

 Whisk to combine.

-Ingredients in a mixing bowl
+wet ingredients combined in mixing bowl

 Next, whisk in chickpea flour, baking soda and kosher salt.